simonLeary42/homelab-ansible/roles/oddish/README.md

 Change: 2026-08-16 19:55:17.730563332 +0000
 ```

 I get the exact `podman` command from `systemctl status`, and I modify it to remove the `-d` argument and change the entrypoint to `stat` the config file instead.
 I can then confirm that the config file is owned as `root` inside the container.
 The fix for this particular problem was to make sure the container ran as its fake `root` user.

-## manual filesystem setup

-This role expects that btrfs subvolumes have already been created:
-* `@` mounted at `/`
-* `@home` mounted at `/home`

-At time of writing, the default ubuntu server installer does not create btrfs subvolumes.
-After formatting the rootfs as btrfs, you have to create the new subvolumes, copy all files from the root subvolume, modify `/etc/fstab`, potentially modify grub, and reboot.

-This role also expects that there is no active swap file on the `@` subvolume.
-This can be done by disabling swap or creating a `@swap` subvolume and configuring the system to use that instead of `/swap.img`.
-Helpful guide on creating a new swap file: https://askubuntu.com/a/1206161